This is a sponsored post

 You can see how I got on below – it is such a simple idea, just two sheets of tough food-safe plastic, with tough bolts which you tighten to increase the tension every few minutes, and simply squeeze the water out of your tofu, (which needs to be the firm or extra-firm variety, not silken).
 You can stand it upright on a plate like I did, or even stand it in the sink so the water runs straight down the plughole as it drains out.
 No mess, no spills, super easy and perfect crispy tofu!

-Armed with my trusty tofu press, I was keen to re-create my all-time favourite tofu recipe, and the dish I order without fail every time I try a new Thai restaurant – Pad Thai Noodles.
-Flat rice noodles, stir fried with beansprouts, tofu, chilli, spring onions and shallots, topped with peanuts, radish, fresh coriander and lime juice, with a ‘sauce’ of tamarind paste, honey (or sugar) and a splash of vinegar.
+Armed with my trusty tofu press, I was keen to re-create my all-time favourite tofu recipe, and the dish I order without fail every time I try a new Thai restaurant – vegan Pad Thai Noodles.
+Flat rice noodles, stir fried with beansprouts, tofu, chilli, spring onions and shallots, topped with peanuts, radish, fresh coriander and lime juice, with a ‘sauce’ of tamarind paste, sugar and a splash of vinegar.
 Sweet, sour and spicy – these are totally more-ish, tingling every single one of your taste buds with each forkful.

 You can see above the really lovely texture of the tofu – crispy and spongy, soaking up all those lovely Thai flavours.